noobaa/noobaa-core/CONTRIBUTING.md

    2. Provide a clear descriptive title to the issue.
    3. Follow the issue template and provide
      - General information of Version, Deployment
-     - Actual Behaviour - What did you observe, what happened
+     - Actual Behavior - What did you observe, what happened
-     - Expected Behaviour - What did you expect to happen
+     - Expected Behavior - What did you expect to happen
      - Steps to reproduce - How can the issue be reproduced so a fix can be verified
-     - Add screenshots or log parts which can be helpfull to investigate the issue
+     - Add screenshots or log parts which can be helpful to investigate the issue
      - For issues related to the GUI (FE) please provide the FE dump package which can be obtained by
        - Reproduce the issue in your browser
        - Open dev tools and go to console